barsdeveloper/parser-nostrum/README.md

 ```

 ### `regArray(value)`
-Parses a regular expression and returns all its captured groups array exactly as returned by the `RegExp.exec()` method.
+Parses a regular expression and returns all its captured groups array exactly as returned by `RegExp.exec()`.
 ```JavaScript
 P.regArray(/begin\s*(\w*)\s*(\w*)\s*end/)
 ```